MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-transactional-churn.md

     1. **Likelihood to churn (number of customers):** Groups of customers based on their predicted risk of churn.
 This data can help you later if you want to create a segment of customers with high churn risk.
 Such segments help to understand where your cutoff should be for segment membership.

     1. **Most influential factors:** There are many factors that are taken into account when creating your prediction.
 Each of the factors has its importance calculated for the aggregated predictions a model creates.
 You can use these factors to help validate your prediction results.
 Or you can use this information later to [create segments](segments.md) that could help influence churn risk for customers.

+1. For business accounts there is an additional page of information called **Influential feature analysis** next to **Summary**

+1. Here you can see the the potential reasons why a business account is likely to churn.

 ## Manage predictions